nubbsterr/ELK-SIEM-Setup/README.md

 # What You Will Learn!
 By the end of this project, <strong>you are going to know a lot of stuff</strong>; you'll have basically done a fair portion of what a SOC analyst does in their like:
+- How to use VirtualBox to create VMs and configure networks and port forwarding
 - Understand the workings of a SIEM, from ingest to visuallizing the data.
 - Understand how Elasticsearch, Beats and Kibana work together to create a SIEM.
 - Understand what a [CA](https://en.wikipedia.org/wiki/Certificate_authority) is, the signing process, and how SSL certificates function.